AshikaASHYGiftHub/100daysofCC/README.md

 19)[Write a program that receives a number on the input.If the number is a multiple of 3, it prints "Jugs".If the number is a multiple of 5, it prints "Mugs".If the number is a multiple of 7, it prints "Pugs".If the number is a multiple of both 3 and 5, it prints "JugsMugs".If the number is a multiple of both 3 and 7, it prints "JugsPugs".If the number is a multiple of both 5 and 7, it prints "MugsPugs".If the number is a multiple of both 3, 5 and 7, it prints "JugsMugsPugs".Otherwise, it prints the number.](Day019.md)

+20)[ Write a program that receives a number on the input and prints values from 1 to
+that number subjected to the conditions below.
+It also should receive another value 'rev' (0 or 1) on the input.
+For every number in the given range,  If the number is a multiple of 3, or it contains digit 3, it prints "Jugs".
+If the number is a multiple of 5, or it contains digit 5, it prints "Mugs".
+If the number is a multiple of 7, or it contains digit 7, it prints "Pugs".
+If the number is a multiple of both 3 and 5, it prints "JugsMugs". also if number contains 3 and 5, it prints "JugsMugs"If the number is a multiple of both 3 and 7, it prints "JugsPugs".also if number contains 3 and 7, it prints "JugsPugs" If the number is a multiple of 3, 5 and 7, it prints "JugsMugsPugs". also if number contains 3, 5 and 7, it prints "JugsMugsPugs"Otherwise, it prints the number.](Day020.md)